 All the meat eaters amongst us will be familiar with fascia – the stringy material around and between the muscles, skin and bone – which holds a joint of meat together.
 This fascia can be extremely tough or very delicate.
 It forms a web throughout our bodies, reaching from the skin, down in and between the muscles, to the bones and around the joints and wrapping around nerves and blood vessels.
 Try lifting the skin on the back of your hand and see how much harder it is to flex your fingers – this change is the result of fascial, not muscular, tension.
 Fascia, together with muscles and other connective tissue structures, follows very distinct body-wide pathways and the taping techniques use these to induce changes in the tissues.
 Fascial tension in one part of the body can induce profound changes elsewhere.

-See this youtube video (you only need plough through the first couple of minutes!) for further exploration of this concept or, for a more simple analogy, consider the popular ‘Skwish’ baby toy illustrated, which has rigid structures (sticks and balls) held together in a web of pre-tensioned elastic.
-The toy can be stretched and squashed in all directions, resulting in distortion which occurs throughout the structure, but it springs back into shape when the pressure is released.
+Consider the popular ‘Skwish’ baby toy illustrated, which has rigid structures (sticks and balls) held together in a web of pre-tensioned elastic.
+The toy can be stretched and squashed in all directions, resulting in distortion which occurs throughout the structure but it springs back into shape when the pressure is released.
 Our bodies are the same – the structural integrity resulting from the elastic interconnectivity of fascia throughout the system.

 Research into fascia, especially over the last few years (2008-2012) has shown that fascia plays a much more important role than previously thought.
 It is now known to have a significant influence on pain generation, stability, movement dynamics, force transmission, proprioception and sporting performance.